-Please check the Basketball page of the CYA website (www.chantillyyouth.org) in mid-September for up to date information on where and when the tryouts for each grade/gender group are being held.
+Please check the Basketball page of the CYA website (www.chantillyyouth.org) in mid-September for up to date information on where and when the tryouts for each age/gender group are being held.

 15. How does the player draft work for Travel teams?

 Thus, at the end of tryouts and prior to the draft, the Travel coaches decide on a pool of 30-45 players (depending on the number of teams) who are best skilled to play on the Travel teams.
-For 6th grade and higher grades, the Division 1 teams first select their players, then the Division II teams select their players, and finally the Division III teams select their players.
+For 11 and under and above, the Division 1 teams first select their players, then the Division II teams select their players.
 If CYA is fielding 2 teams at either the Division I or Division II level, then those teams use what is called the Core Method to select their teams.
-For example, if there are 2 Division I teams at a particular grade level (for example, Boys 6th grade), then the designated A team coach first picks 5 players plus their child (if they have one), then the designated B team coach picks 5 players plus their child (if they have one), and finally the remaining players are chosen by alternating picks.
+For example, if there are 2 Division I teams at a particular age level (for example, Boys 12 and under), then the designated A team coach first picks 5 players plus their child (if they have one), then the designated B team coach picks 5 players plus their child (if they have one), and finally the remaining players are chosen by alternating picks.
 The Division II coach would then select hsi/her 10 players.
 If there is only 1 Division I team and two Division II teams, then the Division I coach would select his/her ten players, the the two Division II coaches would use the Core Method to select their teams.
 Note that each team selects only 10 players in the initial draft; if any team wants to add an 11th or 12th player, this is done after the initial draft.

-There is a different draft system used at the 5th grade level (see the next question).
-In addition, at any grade level, the coaches can elect to use a different draft method if they all agree and the Board approves.
+There is a different draft system used at the 10 and under level (see the next question).
+In addition, at any age level, the coaches can elect to use a different draft method if they all agree and the Board approves.

 Note that the draft system does not mean that all the highest ranked kids are selected to teams.
 In addition to basketball skills, coaches must consider their position needs (point guard, shooting guard, small forward, power forward, center) and such intangibles as hustle, teamwork, and the ability to take direction.

-16. Why is a different method used at the 5th grade level?
+16. Why is a different method used at the 10 and under level?

-Unlike the 6th grade and above levels, at the 5th grade level CYA does not know how many Division I and Division II teams we will end up having as that is determined by FCYBL by means of pool play at the start of the season.
-Thus, at the 5th grade level, the first coach picks 10 players, then the second coach picks 10 players, and finally the third coach picks 10 players (an 11th player can be added to any team after the first 30 are picked).
+Unlike the 11 and under and above levels, at the 10 and under level CYA does not know how many Division I and Division II teams we will end up having as that is determined by FCYBL by means of pool play at the start of the season.
+Thus, at the 10 and under level, At the 10 and under level, the first coach picks 10 players, then the second coach picks 10 players, and finally the third coach picks 10 players (an 11th player can be added to any team after the first 30 are picked).

 17. My child wants to play for a particular coach.
 Can this be done?